Date: Tuesday 22 August 2017

 Speaker: Professor Romina Padro (Graduate Center, City University of New York).

-Dr Nefdt has provided the following information about his talk:
+Dr Padro has provided the following information about her talk:

 Time and venue: 8pm in Lecture Theatre 1A, Neville Alexander Building.